 Tom Templeton, of Clifton Park, is seeking his first term on the Board of Education.
 He is the owner and a psychotherapist at Templeton Mental Health Counseling, PLLC.
-He holds a bachelor of arts degree in history and psychology from Siena College and a masters of science in education and community mental health counseling from The College of Saint Rose.
+He holds a bachelor of arts degree in history and psychology and a masters of science in education and community mental health counseling.
 He and his wife have two children.